marcusphelan/marcusphelan.github.io/about.md

 tipue_search_active: true
 ---

 This blog is mainly about reading and writing, from book reviews to tips on markup and typesetting.
-It covers technical and creative writing, popular science, music, food and photography.
+It covers technical as well as creative writing.
+I will cover topics such as popular science, music, film, food and photography.
 Nice stuff.

-My writing projects will pop up here, or at least some of the thoughts I'm developing for them.
+My writing projects will show up here, or at least some of the thoughts I'm developing for them.
 Let me know what you're reading and writing too!
 ![profile](/assets/images/profile.png){:class="img-responsive"}

 This static site was created with [Jekyll](https://jekyllrb.com/ "Jekyll") using a modified `minima` theme.
 My sincere thanks to the following for their tutorials, which were very helpful in setting it up: